Uttley House: Halls of residence

 In 2021, as part of a redevelopment of the Fallowfield Campus, the hotel was converted into a student hall of residence and renamed Uttley House, after writer Alison Uttley.
 The halls of residence Junior Common Room is shared with Richmond Park, another hall of residence to the north.

+Uttley Bar

+In 2022, the ground floor of Uttley House was refurbished into a campus bar, offering affordable food and beverages for the residents of Fallowfield Campus.
+Since the closure of Oak House bar 'Squirrels' in 2025, Uttley Bar has become the social centre of Fallowfield Campus with a bustling social scene.
+It offers a regular schedule of events including a quiz night and casino night.

 Firs Environmental Research Station

 Included in the site formerly part of The Firs is the Firs Environmental Research Station, a research institute of the Department of Earth and Environmental Sciences.
 During World War I, various drugs were grown and developed at the station, including Atropa belladonna and Hyoscyamus niger.
 The facility houses an air quality monitoring station, greenhouses, climate controlled growing environments and remnants of the old botanical garden.

 In 2020, as a result of a £2 million endowment, the greenhouses were substantially upgraded.